-Liquidity risk is the risk that the group will have insufficient liquid resources available to fulfil its operational plans and/or to meet its financial obligations as they fall due particularly as a result of the wider ongoing restriction of credit available from banks and institutional investors continues.
+Liquidity risk is the risk that the group will have insufficient liquid resources available to fulfil its operational plans and/or to meet its financial obligations as they fall due.
+Credit markets and economic conditions continue to be difficult making it more challenging for companies to obtain funding.

-Liquidity risk is managed by the group's centralised treasury department through daily monitoring of expected cashflows in accordance with a board approved group funding and liquidity policy.
-This process is monitored regularly by the treasury committee.
+Liquidity risk is managed by the group's centralised treasury department through daily monitoring of expected cashflows in accordance with a Board-approved group funding and liquidity policy.
+This process is monitored regularly by the Treasury Committee.

 The group's funding and liquidity policy is designed to ensure that the group is able to continue to fund the growth of the business.
-The group therefore maintains headroom on its committed borrowing facilities to fund growth and contractual maturities for at least the following 12 months, after assuming that Vanquis Bank will fund 80% of its receivables book through retail deposits.
+The group therefore maintains headroom on its committed borrowing facilities to fund growth and contractual maturities for at least the following 12 months, after assuming that Vanquis Bank will fund up to a maximum of 90% of its receivables book through retail deposits.

-The group is less exposed than other mainstream lenders to liquidity risk as the loans issued by the Home Credit business, the group's largest business, are of short-term duration (typically around one year) whereas the group's borrowings extend over a number of years.
+The group is less exposed than other mainstream lenders to liquidity risk as the loans issued by the home credit business, the group's largest business, are of short-term duration (typically around one year) whereas the group's borrowings extend over a number of years.